nitwit-se/notes/content/posts/20231129180700-deconstructing_gandalf_the_truth_teller.md

 ## Conclusion

 I should probably spend more time analysing this approach - I wanted Gandalf to be confused and the second model to detect this but instead it ended up being the other way around.
 Both would work I guess.

+An additional note - as a typo I forgot to add a question-mark at the end of the prompt that worked for me.
+When I went back and corrected it, the prompt with a question mark didn't work.
+I suspect that both models have a temperature > 0 and that two layers of randomness might be producing unreliable results.